 You can also install the Cloud Drive Sync app so you can sync your files from your online cloud storage.
 The QNAP TS-251 2-Bay Personal Cloud is, without a doubt, packed with features.
 It offers real-time and offline video transcoding.
 It streams media via DLNA, AirPlay, and Plex.
 You can even install more apps from the App Center and it offers support for third-party applications (which our winner doesn’t).

-QNAP TS-251 2-Bay Personal Cloud contains almost everything one would need in a traditional home.
+This NAS device contains almost everything one would need in a traditional home.
 However, it’s clearly targeted towards users that have some IT experience and are welcoming the challenge of tinkering with a NAS device.
-If you’re a tech-savvy person, this unit is arguably the better choice since it will allow you to do advanced stuff like setting up proxy servers, setting up VPNs, installing VMs (virtual machine) etc. If you don’t mind the price point and you are ready to tinker, QNAP TS-251 2-Bay Personal Cloud is arguably better for your home.
-But keep in mind that you might need to upgrade the RAM if you wish to transcode and stream 4k content.
-Even though it doesn’t have the equivalent of Hybrid RAID (SHR), TS-251 2-Bay Personal Cloud supports all the traditional RAID configurations.
-Also, it integrates well with Apple devices in case you need to use it to mirror to iTunes or backup your media from the iPhone.
-You can also run PLEX on it to easily access your digital media locally and remotely (but port forwarding is needed).
+If you’re a tech-savvy person, this unit is arguably the better choice since it will allow you to do advanced stuff like setting up proxy servers, setting up VPNs, installing VMs (virtual machine), etc. If you don’t mind the price point and you are ready to tinker, the QNAP TS-251 2-Bay Personal Cloud is arguably better for your home.

 Same as with every Synology unit, you can synchronize your data in real-time across all your devices.
 But a great addition is the Intelliversioning function which utilizes storage space by prioritizing the most important versions of your files.
 Also, you can work on your documents and spreadsheets in the privacy of your own cloud and access your files remotely via QuickConnect.